TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/ContentBinding/Index.rst

-So with this setting you can inherit values from the original record (default language) by leaving a field blank - or provide a translation (like for the “header” field which had a value in the translation:
+So with this setting you can inherit values from the original record (default language) by leaving a field blank - or provide a translation (like for the "header" field which had a value in the translation:
-“[Translate to Danish:] Nullam fermentum...”).
+"[Translate to Danish:] Nullam fermentum...").

-**Notice:** If the “l10n\_mode” for columns in TCA is set to “exclude” or “mergeIfNotBlank”, inheritance of values from default records is already happening.
-But since you might like to enable this on a per- site basis, “config.sys\_language\_softmergeIfNotBlank” has been provided to add the “mergeIfNotBlank” setting to additional fields from the template record.
+**Notice:** If the "l10n\_mode" for columns in TCA is set to "exclude" or "mergeIfNotBlank", inheritance of values from default records is already happening.
+But since you might like to enable this on a per- site basis, "config.sys\_language\_softmergeIfNotBlank" has been provided to add the "mergeIfNotBlank" setting to additional fields from the template record.

-If you are designing a database table for localization you should look closer at the “l10n\_mode” setting from TCA.
-You should also consider that when using the core localization features, references between records should ideally be between the default language records and never to the translations themselves; translations should be selected and overlaid default language records during rendering (assuming “config.sys\_language\_overlay” is set).
+If you are designing a database table for localization you should look closer at the "l10n\_mode" setting from TCA.
+You should also consider that when using the core localization features, references between records should ideally be between the default language records and never to the translations themselves; translations should be selected and overlaid default language records during rendering (assuming "config.sys\_language\_overlay" is set).
 Inheritance of field values from the original record will also happen only when a translation is shown through selecting its default language original and applying the translation over it.

-Elements with language “[All]”
+Elements with language "[All]"
 """"""""""""""""""""""""""""""

-When using language binding combined with “config.sys\_language\_overlay = hideNonTranslated” there is a special significance of the language value “[All]” (technically the -1 value):
+When using language binding combined with "config.sys\_language\_overlay = hideNonTranslated" there is a special significance of the language value "[All]" (technically the -1 value):
 These elements will  *not* be hidden in the translation - and they are not meant to be translated although you can choose to do so.